Changeling: Ireland

 In Ireland, looking at a baby with envy – "over looking the baby" – was dangerous, as it endangered the baby, who was then in the fairies' power.
 So too was admiring or envying a woman or man dangerous, unless the person added a blessing; the able-bodied and beautiful were in particular danger.
-Women were especially in danger in liminal states: being a new bride, or a new mother.
+Women were especially in danger in liminal states: being a new bride or mother.

-Putting a changeling in a fire would cause it to jump up the chimney and return the human child, but at least one tale recounts a mother with a changeling finding that a fairy woman came to her home with the human child, saying the other fairies had done the exchange, and she wanted her own baby.
+Putting a changeling in a fire would cause it to jump up the chimney and return the human child.
+Still, at least one tale recounts a mother with a changeling finding that a fairy woman came to her home with the human child, saying the other fairies had done the exchange, and she wanted her own baby.
 The tale of surprising a changeling into speech – by brewing eggshells – is also told in Ireland, as in Wales.
 Various legends describe other ways to foil a would-be fairy kidnapper.
 One was to shout "Gairim agus coisricim thú " (I bless you) or "God bless you," which would cause the fairy to abandon the child it was trying to steal.
-Another possible tactic was to insert oneself into an argument over who would keep the child; shouting out "Give it to me" would trick the fairy into releasing the child back to a human.
+Another possible tactic was to insert oneself into an argument over who would keep the child; shouting "Give it to me" would trick the fairy into releasing the child back to a human.

-Changelings, in some instances, were regarded not as substituted fairy children but instead old fairies brought to the human world to die.
+In some instances, changelings were regarded not as substituted fairy children but as old fairies brought to the human world to die.

 Irish legends regarding changelings typically follow the same formula: a tailor is the one who first notices a changeling, the inclusion of a fairy playing bagpipes or some other instrument, and the kidnapping of a human child through a window.

-The modern Irish girl's name, Siofra, means an elvish or changeling child, deriving from Síobhra(í) meaning fairy(/fairies).
+The modern Irish girl's name, Síofra, means an elvish or changeling child, deriving from Síobhra(í), meaning fairy(/fairies).
 The Aos sí, siabhra (commonly anglicised as "sheevra"), may be prone to evil and mischief.
 However, the Ulster folk song 'The Gartan Mother's Lullaby' also uses "sheevra" simply to mean "spirit" or "fairy".